JasherIO/jasher.io/src/data/blog/2018-12-06-arlington-hosts-crl-national-championship-saturday.md

   - Collegiate Rocket League
   - Renegade Cup
 ---
 The 2nd season of CRL, which began in August, finishes with the National Championship on Saturday.
 Akron, Arizona, North Texas, and Penn State compete for $25,000 in scholarship prizing.
-Results from the season can be found at [Tespa](https://compete.tespa.org/tournament/120).
+Results from the season are on [Tespa](https://compete.tespa.org/tournament/120).
+Phat wrote previews for the competing teams: [Akron and Arizona](https://www.rocketleagueesports.com/news/crl-top-four-preview-university-of-akron-and-university-of-arizona/), [North Texas and Penn State](https://www.rocketleagueesports.com/news/crl-top-four-preview-university-of-north-texas-and-pennsylvania-state-university/).

 Tickets can be found on [squadup](https://crl18tickets.squadup.com).